Skip to main content

 (2) Where required for normal plant activity, quantities of flammable liquids and combustible liquids are permitted to exceed those specified in Sentence (1), but shall not be greater than the supply for one day of normal operation.

-(3) Where larger quantities than are permitted by Sentence (1) are required, such quantities shall be in storage tanks installed in conformance with Sentence 4.3.12.4.(2).
+(3) Where larger quantities than those permitted by Sentence (2) are required, such quantities shall be in storage tanks installed in conformance with Sentence 4.3.13.4.(2).

 Handling